-Monitoring Point Parameter Monitoring Frequency Monitoring Method Other Specifications Meteorological conditions Wind speed, air temperature, wind direction Continuous monitoring Method as specified in management system In accordance with condition 3.3 recorded in operational diary and records.
-Equipment shall be calibrated on a 4 monthly basis or as agreed in writing by the Environment Agency or as per manufactures instructions.
-Digester process and gas production Digester stability, Gas volume and quality Continuous Recorded to a SCADA data system.
+Monitoring Parameter Monitoring Monitoring Other Specifications Point rarameter Frequency Method Other Specifications Meteorological conditions Wind speed, air temperature, wind direction Continuous monitoring Method as specified in management system In accordance with condition 3.3 and recorded in operational diary and records.
+Equipment shall be calibrated on a 4 monthly basis or as agreed in writing by the Environment Agency or as per manufacturer's instructions.
+Digester process and gas production Digester stability Gas volume and quality Continuous Recorded to a SCADA data system.
 Digester process and gas production measurements shall be carried out within 4 months of the issue date of the permit, or the date when the Medium Combustion Plant is first put into operation, whichever is later.
 Digester mixing Agitation ampage Continuous Systems controls.
 Yearly lithium or Records maintained in daily operational records.
 Tank capacity and sediment assessment At least yearly assessment thermal imaging As per design specification and tank integrity testing.
-Air abatement systems Channelled emissions Moisture Temperature Daily Recorded using industry standard techniques Includes all abatement technology where employed to abate buildings, gas clean up or drying.
-Thatching and compaction Weekly Back pressure In accordance with condition 3.3 Efficiency assessment Yearly Annual report detailing the removal efficiency of all abatement systems and planned maintenance.
-In accordance with condition 3.3 Gas stream flow Continuous As per design and manufacturer's specifications.
-Ammonia, Odour 6 Monthly Wet scrubbing systems - inlet and outlet pН Continuous monitoring.
-As per design and manufacturer's specifications.
+Air abatement systems Channelled emissions Moisture Temperature Daily Recorded using industry standard techniques Includes all abatement technology where employed to abate buildings, gas clean up or drying and composting.
+Thatching and compaction Weekly Back pressure In accordance with condition 3.3.
+Efficiency assessment Yearly Annual report detailing the removal efficiency of all abatement systems and planned maintenance in accordance with condition 3.3.
+Gas stream flow Continuous As per design and manufacturer's specifications.
+Ammonia, Odour 6 Monthly Wet scrubbing systems - inlet and outlet рН Continuous monitoring.
+As per design and manufacturer's specifications in accordance with condition 3.3.
 Auxiliary flare Operating hours Operation of the auxiliary flare shall be recorded.
-Systems analysis system (SCADA) Date, time and duration of use must be recorded Pressure relief valves Biogas Methane As per the manufacturer's design Daily visual or remote monitoring Date, time and duration of pressure relief events shall be recorded.
-Stacks or vents on biogas upgrading plant Volatile Organic Compounds Continuous Fence line sensors Methane monitoring points as specified in DSEAR risk assessment and leak detection and repair programme.
-Diffuse emissions from gas storage membrane, stacks, vents on biogas upgrading plant Ammonia, Odour VOC including methane 6 Monthly Leak Detection and Repair programme In accordance with Condition 3.4 Storage tanks Volume Daily Visual or flow meter measurement 750mm freeboard must be available
+Systems analysis system (SCADA) Date, time and duration of use must be recorded.
+Operator must ensure that valves are re-seated after release.
+Pressure relief valves Biogas Methane As per the manufacturer's design Daily visual or remote monitoring Date, time and duration of pressure relief events shall be recorded.
+Stacks or vents on biogas upgrading plant Volatile Organic Compounds including methane Continuous Fence line sensors Methane monitoring points as specified in DESEAR risk assessment and leak detection and repair programme.
+Diffuse emissions from gas storage membrane, stacks, vents on biogas upgrading plant Ammonia, Odour VOC including methane 6 monthly Leak detection and repair programme in accordance with condition 3.2.4.
+Lagoons and storage tanks Volume Daily Visual or flow meter 750mm freeboard must be available measurement Composting Dig Composting Digestate Fibre Representative internal core for each composting Temperature At least daily during sanitisation and stabilisation stage Temperature probe Temperature and moisture monitoring equipment shall be available on-site and used as required to maintain aerobic conditions and ensure compliance with batch during stabilisation stage Moisture Industry Grab test as a minimum these standard rules.
+Equipment shall be calibrated on a 4 monthly basis or as agreed in writing by the Environment Agency.
+Representative internal core for each composting batch during Temperature Weekly Temperature probe further maturation stage Moisture Industry Grab test as a minimum